danirui/cayleyGraphVisualizer/README.md

 The UI is intuitive, self-explanatory.
 The "physics" engine (jostling, repulsion, springs, etc.) is to evolve the Cayley graph into a nice geometric shape.

+Different colored edges now can have different spring tensions.
+Also, users can now click and drag nodes to different places manually, in case the stochastic jostling is not producing desirable results.

 A sample of some things I asked ChatGPT:

 > in this video [https://www.youtube.com/watch?app=desktop&v=HbEd3Sef13I&ab_channel=WhatisMath%3F](https://www.youtube.com/watch?app=desktop&v=HbEd3Sef13I&ab_channel=WhatisMath%3F) some cayley graphs are depicted. in particular the group G = S_4 and set of generators S = (12), (13), (34)